Frequently Asked Questions about Migraine Headaches: Causes Diagnosis, and Treatments

 - It is important to seek medical care in such a situation to exclude a more serious condition like a stroke.

-Migraine Headache - Who Gets It and Risk Factors?
+1. Who gets Migraine Headache and Risk Factors?

 - Smoking